On the depth r Bernstein projector: Introduction

 Fix a number $r\geq 0$ and consider the function $f_r$ on $\Irr(G)$ such that $f_r(V)=1$ if the depth of $V$ is $\leq r$, and $f_r(V)=0$ otherwise.
 The main results of this paper describe the element $E_r\in Z_G$ for which the corresponding function on $\Irr(G)$ equals $f_r$.
 We call $E_r$ {\em the depth $r$ projector}.

-The first result (available only for $r=0$) is an equality between $E_0$ and the restriction of the character of the Steinberg representation to the locus of topologically unipotent elements of $G$.
-This can be thought of as a $p$-adic group analogue of the well known fact that the character of the Steinberg representation of a finite Chevalley group restricted to the set of unipotent elements is proportional to the delta function of the unit element.
+The first result (available only for $r=0$) is the equality between $E_0$ and the restriction of the character of the Steinberg representation to the locus of topologically unipotent elements of $G$.
+This can be thought of as a $p$-adic group analogue of the well-known fact that the character of the Steinberg representation of a finite Chevalley group restricted to the set of unipotent elements is proportional to the delta function of the unit element.

 Let $\g^*$ be the linear dual of the Lie algebra $\g$ of $G$.
-Our second result describes $E_r$ in terms of Fourier transform of the characteristic function of a certain subset of $\g^*$.
+Our second result describes $E_r$ in terms of the Fourier transform of the characteristic function of a certain subset of $\g^*$.
 This formula fits naturally into the standard analogy between harmonic analysis on the group $G$ and on its Lie algebra $\g$ (notice that under this analogy elements of $Z_G$ correspond to invariant distributions on $\g$ whose Fourier transform is locally constant).

-As a corollary of our description we show that $E_r$ is a {\em stable distribution}.
+As a corollary of our description, we show that $E_r$ is a {\em stable distribution}.
 This property of $E_r$ is suggested by the conjectural theory of $L$-packets and its relation to endoscopy for invariant distributions.
 The set $\Irr(G)$ is conjectured to be partitioned into finite subsets called $L$-packets; among many expected properties of $L$-packets we mention the following: an element $E\in Z_G$ is a stable distribution if and only if the corresponding function on $\Irr(G)$ is constant on $L$-packets.
 It is also expected that the set of irreducible representations of a given depth is a union of $L$-packets, thus the above conjectures imply that $E_r$ is a stable distribution; we prove this fact unconditionally.

 This result also provides evidence for another conjecture which has the advantage of being a self-contained formal statement.
 The so called stable center conjecture asserts that the subspace of stable distributions in $Z_G$ is a subring.
 It follows from our results that the space of stable distributions in $Z_G$ does contain a subring: the linear span of the projectors $E_r$ ($r\geq 0$).